Ackermann feared suicide would thwart Zurich performance drive

 CLASH OF STYLE

-Chief executive Martin Senn insisted to Swiss weekly paper NZZ am Sonntag at the weekend that there had been no evidence of tensions between Ackermann and Wauthier.

-But people in Ackermann's entourage vigorously reject the suggestion that he may have been motivated to step aside by factors other than the chief financial officer's death.
+People in Ackermann's entourage, however, vigorously reject the suggestion that he may have been motivated to step aside by factors other than the chief financial officer's death.

 If concerns about what it would mean for future performance were the main explanation, however, it was no secret Ackermann had been struggling already to get his way at the company.